Sign In / Sign Out

 The program will support the goals of creating a scientific research community of young scholars in the LMI member countries with the following activities:

-ASU will host the 4-week summer exchange program during the second quarter of the year at a partner institution in a different LMI country.
+ASU will host the 4-week program during the summer of each year, at a partner institution in a different LMI country.
 The program will deliver skill-building workshops, allowing participants to apply skills learned toward research initiatives and new technology development.
-The LMI Young Scientist Exchange Program is the first step in the LMI Young Scientist journey.
+The LMI Young Scientist Program is the first step in the LMI Young Scientist journey.

 Annual Scientific Symposium